Takeo Imai

-Takeo Imai (23 February 1898 - 12 June 1982) was a Japanese Major General of the China Expeditionary Army who was born in the Nagano Prefecture.
-He played a notable role during the Sino-Japanese war and the Japanese invasion of the Philippines during World War II.
+Takeo Imai (今井 武夫) was a Japanese Major General of the China Expeditionary Army who was born in Nagano Prefecture.
+He played a notable role during the Second Sino-Japanese War and the Japanese invasion of the Philippines during World War II.
 During the Bataan Death March, he freed prisoners as the orders violated his Bushido code.

 He served as a Vice-Chief of the General Staff of the China Expeditionary Army, as well as worked for the Japanese embassy in Beiping following the Marco Polo Bridge Incident.
 In this role he met with Chinese officers at Chichiang to negotiate surrender.
 Taking on important military roles in China and the Philippines, he was a significant actor throughout Japan's invasion of China and held an important role in negotiating and maintaining peace between the two countries.
 He was particularly influential in his responsibility of postwar processing and allowing for smooth demobilization transitions.
 He retired in 1947.